stdevel/jtrainer-legacy/README.md

 It is possible to translate JTrainer into other languages.

 ##Usage
 The english language file is included in the program.
-A different language file is loaded if it is named as "locale.txt" and exists in the same directory JTrainer is located.
+A different language file is loaded if it is named as ``locale.txt`` and exists in the same directory JTrainer is located.
 You can find additional langauge files on the project website or the source code (*__lang_file__ directory*).
 It is not possible to use old language files for newer JTrainer releases - you'll always have to use the latest version of your language file.

 ##Format